hperrin/svelte-material-ui/CONTRIBUTING.md

 npm run dev
 ```

 Once that starts, you should be able to see the site at http://localhost:3000/ and the site will refresh automatically when you make a change.
+You will have to go into whichever package you're working on and run `npm run build` before you'll see the change.

 ## Commiting Changes